adevil5/adevil5.github.io/_posts/2023-08-14-til-navigating-the-tricky-waters-of-global-and-locaiton-configurations-in-dotnet.md

 categories: [.NET, Configuration, TIL]
 ---

-Today I learned something interesting about the nuances of configuration in .NET web applications, specifically when you try to mix global level configurations with `<location>` configurations.
-It might seem like a straightforward process, but dig a little deeper and you'll find that they don't always play nice together.
+Today I learned something interesting about configuration nuances in .NET web applications, specifically when mixing global-level configurations with `<location>` configurations.
+It might seem like a straightforward process, but dig deeper and you'll find that they don't always play nice together.

 ## Global Level vs. `<location>` Configurations